RakhithJK/OfficeDev-teams-toolkit-wiki/Build-a-RAG-Bot-in-Teams.md

 // your own logic to process embeddings
 ```

-> Note: Teams-AI library does not provide vector database implementation, so you need to add your own logic for further processing the created embeddings.

-### How teams-ai helps Retrieval and Generation

-Teams-AI library provides functionalities to ease each step of the retrieval and generation process.

 ![Teams AI helps RAG](https://github.com/OfficeDev/TeamsFx/assets/13211513/7b1d14b1-ac05-4b2e-b8f6-7f2f8aab5e8f)

-**Handle input**
+Teams-AI library also provides functionalities to ease each step of the retrieval and generation process.

-The most straightforward way is to pass user's input as is to retrieval.
+- **Step 1: Handle Input**: The most straightforward way is to pass user's input as is to retrieval.
 However, if you'd like to customize the input before retrieval, you can [add activity handler](./AddActivityHandlers.md) to certain incoming activities.

-**Retrieve datasource**

-Teams-AI library provides `DataSource` interface to let you to add your own retrieval logic.
+- **Retrieve data source**: Teams-AI library provides `DataSource` interface to let you to add your own retrieval logic.
 You will need to create your own `DataSource` instance, and the library orchestrator will call it on demand.

 ```typescript
 class MyDataSource implements DataSource {